-- 4.5 Since there is no indication in the Scripture that only believers paid the tithe, we must assume it was a tax and that both the unbeliever and the believer paid into the treasury.
-Col R. B. Thieme teaches in his book entitled Giving Gimmick or Grace? speaks of Atsar as a tax paid to the treasury. - 4.6 There was a tithe of ten percent of one's income which originally was a percentage of the agricultural production.
+- 4.2 Tithing was a ten percent income tax paid to the treasury of the nation Israel.
+The nation supported the national church with its priests who first served in the Tabernacle and later in the Temple and Synagogues. - 4.3 In Malachi 3:10 the word translated storehouse is Owtsar; it is better rendered treasury. - 4.4 Strong has the following to say of the word in his Dictionary of Theological Terms, "Hebrew: Owtsar Definition: a depository and traced further the word comes from Atsar, meaning to store up (lay up in) store ..." - 4.5 Since there is no indication in the Scripture that only believers paid the tithe, we must assume it was a tax and that both the unbeliever and the believer paid into the treasury. - 4.6 There was a tithe of ten percent of one's income which originally was a percentage of the agricultural production.
 Later, as money became a common medium of exchange, the percentage was applied to income. - 4.7 There were several types of tithes: an annual tithe, a tithe every third year, a tithe every seventh year, a tithe every fiftieth year, and there was a tax to take care of the Levites, a tax to pay for the national feasts and sacrifices and a tax every third year for the poor.
 I want to provide several Scriptures to illustrate.

-Lev 27:30 "A tithe of everything from the land, whether grain from the soil or fruit from the trees, belongs to the LORD; it is holy to the LORD ...
+Lev 27:30-33; Num 18:21-24; Deu 14:22-29; - 4.8 The priests were required to tithe their "tithes" to the high priest.
+Num 18:25-28 - 5.
+The concept of Old Testament Giving: - 5.1 The tithe and the Old Testament gift were different. - Mal 3:8 Will a man rob God?
+Yet ye have robbed me.
+But ye say, Wherein have we robbed thee?
+In tithes (obligatory) and offerings (a matter of choice). - 5.1.1 The word for "offering," in verse eight, is Teruma; it is used for freewill gifts, for gifts of the fruits, for the half-shekel sanctuary tax and for portions of sacrifices that were reserved for the priests.